 State appropriations and federal aid - Each year the State of Illinois appropriates a fixed amount of dollars for the schools.
 Some of those dollars fund the General State Aid program; some fund special programs.
 General State Aid is designed to "equalize resources," funneling the greatest amount of aid to districts with the lowest property values.
 The size of the annual appropriation determines the level at which resources are equalized.
-Because that level is lower than the actual cost of running schools, school districts must also rely on additional property tax board's ability to raise additional income beyond the state's guaranteed level depends heavily on the district's total property wealth revenue and income from other sources.
+Because that level is lower than the actual cost of running schools, school districts must also rely on additional property tax revenue and income from other sources.
 General state aid represents about one-fifth of total school district income in Illinois.
 Combined with state "categorical" grants and other funds, state payments represent one-third of the typical school budget.
 Federal aid contributes another 10 percent to Illinois schools.
 This money comes in the form of competitive "block grants," subsidies for school lunches and breakfasts, and other special education programs.